Koralee is a retired legal assistant/paralegal turned online writer and author who works part-time as a virtual legal assistant.

-If so you need to know how to write articles fast.
-Otherwise you'll find yourself writing constantly, but you won't make much money.
+This article discusses how to write articles fast to make more money.
+Are you a freelance article writer trying to make money writing content to sell to bloggers, website owners, small businesses, etc.?
+If so, you need to know how to write articles fast.
+Otherwise, you'll find yourself writing constantly, but you won't make much money.
 I know this because I was there.

 Writing High-Quality Articles Quickly

-To follow this article you need to read the first one, The Lazy Writer's Way to Write Articles fast to make money writing.
-It explains why you have to write fast, how to follow article guidelines and gives you beneficial writing tips.
+To follow this information, I recommend reading my other article, How to Write High-Quality Articles Fast When You're a Freelance Writer.
+It explains why you have to write fast and how to follow article guidelines, and it gives you beneficial writing tips.

-Lazy writer's who want to streamline their writing process and write articles quickly and easily, will also benefit from this Hub.
+Lazy writers who want to streamline their writing process and write articles quickly and easily will also benefit from this article.

 Blank Outline and Draft of Fictitious Article

 This is the outline template I'm using for the fictitious article.
 I take my research and paste it into my outline, as I go along.